Go Back Up

 Activity Architecture™

-The system module that examines how work is structured across people, processes, and interfaces inside the domains.
-Activity Architecture and Activity Blueprint together form the structural reading instrument for the Five Enterprise Domains.
+The module that examines how work is actually carried across people, processes, and interfaces inside the domains.
+Activity Architecture and Activity Blueprint together make the domain structure readable at the operational level.

 The System →